 We have a pastor who is a remarkable speaker and leader.
 He delivers fantastic sermons for our worship services.
 He is a graduate of the Naval Academy 1974, a Local Minister, Senior Pastor, and US Navy Chaplain since 1983.
 He has published articles in The Congregationalist, is a previous chair of missions for the National Association of Congregational Christian Churches, and is Moderator of the Alabama-Georgia Congregational Christian Churches.
 He with his wife Mary have been privileged to be the Pastor of Center Congregational Church since 2004 and also to represent our Congregation in local, regional, and national ministries.

-Article IV – Of Salvation
+Article VII – Of the Sacraments